-VI.F.3.
+VI.H.3.

 The program, in partnership with its Sponsoring Institution, must educate faculty members and residents in identification of the symptoms of burnout, depression, and substance abuse, including means to assist those who experience these conditions.
 Residents and faculty members must also be educated to recognize those symptoms in themselves and how to seek appropriate care.

+VI.H.3.b)

-VI.F.3.a) The program, in partnership with its Sponsoring Institution, must: encourage residents and faculty members to alert the program director or other designated personnel or programs when they are concerned that another resident, fellow, or faculty member may be displaying signs of burnout, depression, substance abuse, suicidal ideation, or potential for violence.
+The program, in partnership with its Sponsoring Institution, must: encourage residents and faculty members to alert the program director or other designated personnel or programs when they are concerned that another resident, fellow, or faculty member may be displaying signs of burnout, depression, substance abuse, suicidal ideation, or potential for violence.

-VI.F.4.
+VI.H.4.

 When residents are unable to attend work due to circumstances such as fatigue, illness, family emergencies, or parental responsibilities, the program must allow an appropriate length of absence from patient care responsibilities.

+VI.H.4.b)

-VI.F.4.a) Residents must be permitted to take leave from patient care responsibilities without fear of negative consequences.
+Residents must be permitted to take leave from patient care responsibilities without fear of negative consequences.

-VI.G.
+VI.I.
 Fatigue

-VI.G.1.
 Faculty members and residents must be educated to recognize the signs of fatigue and sleep deprivation and must adopt and apply policies to prevent and counteract its potential negative effects on patient care and learning.

-VI.G.2.
 The program, in partnership with its Sponsoring Institution, must ensure adequate sleeping facilities and safe transportation options for residents who may be too fatigued to safely return home.

-VI.H.
+VI.J.
 Transitions of Care

-- VI.H.1.
-The program must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure. - VI.H.2.
-The program, in partnership with its Sponsoring Institution, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety. - VI.H.3.
+VI.J.1.
+The program must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.

+VI.J.2.
+The program, in partnership with its Sponsoring Institution, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.

+VI.J.3.
 Programs and clinical sites must maintain and communicate schedules of attending physicians and residents currently responsible for care.

-VI.I.
+VI.K.
 Clinical Experience and Education

-- VI.I.1.
-Residents must accurately report their clinical and educational work hours, patient outcomes, Case Logs, and other clinical experience data. - VI.I.2.
+VI.I.1.
+Residents must accurately report their clinical and educational work hours, patient outcomes, Case Logs, and other clinical experience data.

+- VI.I.2.
 Clinical and education work hours must be limited to 80 hours per week, averaged over a four-week period, inclusive of all in-house clinical and educational activities and clinical work done at home. - VI.I.3.
 Residents must be provided with one day in seven free from all educational and clinical responsibilities, averaged over a four-week period, inclusive of in-house call. - VI.I.4.
 Adequate time for rest and personal activities must be provided.
 This should consist of an eight-hour time period provided between all daily duty periods and 14-hour period after 24 hours of in-house call.

-VI.J.
-On-call Activities
+VI.L.
+On-Call Activities